atul-atul/atul-atul.github.io/docs/_posts/2024-06-22-cassandra-paper.md

 ---
 Below are some notes from my reading of [Facebook's Cassandra paper](https://www.cs.cornell.edu/projects/ladis2009/papers/lakshman-ladis2009.pdf).

 Cassandra was designed at Facebook to fulfill the storage needs of the Inbox Search use case.
 The current version of [Apache project](https://cassandra.apache.org/_/index.html) is 5.0, and as the ASF website says is used by thousands of companies.
-TODO: watch [Walmart Cassandra talk](https://aidevcass23.sched.com/event/1Gy6p/embracing-multi-cloud-cassandra-at-walmart-andrew-weaver-patrick-lee-walmart).
+TODO: watch [Walmart Cassandra talk](https://aidevcass23.sched.com/event/1Gy6p/embracing-multi-cloud-cassandra-at-walmart-andrew-weaver-patrick-lee-walmart) and go through [documentation](https://cassandra.apache.org/doc/5.0/index.html)

 Some terms translated to familiar terms to avoid confusion:
 Column family- corresponds to a table, I think.

-Cassandra stores high volume structured data, particularly high write throughput.
+Cassandra stores high volume structured data having high write throughput.
 Queries have low latency.
 The data is non-relational, although transaction capabilities are targeted (TODO read if transactions are supported in newer versions).
 Horizontal scaling with number of users was also a requirement in the original inbox search use case.

 The design builds on typical distributed systems concepts and patterns: write ahead/ commit log, compaction, quorum (sloppy and strict), cluster membership, consistent hashing, partitioning, replication, ZooKeeper, etc.